okohll/abdocs/content/docs/charting/business-intelligence.md

 ### Daily updates

-Once the view has been set up, external applications will see a new read-only snapshot of data once a day.
+Once the view has been set up, external applications will see a new read-only snapshot of data once a day at a time you can specify on screen.
 If your data needs to be updated more often, you can add a workflow button to accomplish that:
 1) Ensure that the view A is used for reporting only, in particular it doesn't have any [workflow]({{<relref "/docs/workflows">}}) set up.
 2) From another view B, edit the view and go to the 'workflow - edit records' panel
 3) Under 'chain workflow', select the reporting view A